Have you ever had a question and didn’t know where to find the answer? If so, you’ve come to the right place.

 What does your organization do?

 Our organization works to prevent and treat child abuse.
 We raise awareness surrounding parent education and help families affected by our cause through extensive programs and services.
 For a list of specific programs and services we provide, visit our What We Do section.

 We’re always on the lookout for individuals like you wanting to get involved.
-Visit our How To Help section to find out ways to donate or volunteer.
+Visit our You Can Help section to find out ways to donate or volunteer.

 We have a responsibility to our community and our donors and work hard to ensure long-term sustainability of the organization.
 We make our IRS Form 990 available for review, as required by law.
-Visit our Financials page to learn more.
 In FY 17-18, our administrative expense ratio was 7.5%, meaning that 92.5% of every donation went to direct services to our families.

 File a Complaint